billgert/radio-player/README.md

 # RadioPlayer

-This package is a native RadioPlayer for iOS and coming soon to iPadOS, watchOS, tvOS and macOS.
+This Swift Package is a native radio player for iOS and coming soon to iPadOS, watchOS, tvOS and macOS.
+Install by going to Xcode -> File -> Swift Packages -> Add Package Dependency and follow the instructions.

 ## Examples